-6. CONCLUSIONS AND FUTURE WORK
+VI.
+CONCLUSIONS AND FUTURE WORK

 In this work, we have defined time series discords, a new primitive for time series data mining.
-We introduced the HOT SAX algorithm to efficiently find discords and demonstrated its utility of a host of domains.
+We introduced a novel algorithm to efficiently find discords and demonstrated their utility of a host of domains.

 Many future directions suggest themselves; most obvious among them are extensions to multidimensional time series, to streaming data, and to other distance measures.
 In addition, for truly massive datasets, even the large speedups obtained may be insufficient for real time interaction.
 We therefore plan to investigate an anytime version of our algorithm.